Project 5

 #include <DFRobotDFPlayerMini.h>

-// Use pins 2 and 3 with SoftwareSerial to communicate with DFPlayer Mini
+// Use pins 20 and 21 with HardwareSerial to communicate with DFPlayer Mini

 // Create the player object which will serve as an interface for our DFPlayer commands